-What You Need To Know About:

-1,1,1-Trichloroethane in Private Well Water
+What You Need to Know About: Tetrachloroethylene in Private Well Water

-Trichloroethane is found in some public and private groundwater drinking water wells in Connecticut.
+Tetrachloroethylene is found in some public and private groundwater drinking water wells in Connecticut.
 The US Environmental Protection Agency requires regular testing for this chemical in public water systems.
-Private wells can also have trichloroethane, but testing in these wells must usually be done by the well owner.
+Private wells can also have tetrachloroethylene, but testing in these wells must usually be done by the well owner.

-This fact sheet addresses health concerns and treatment questions about trichloroethane in private well water.
+This fact sheet addresses health concerns and treatment questions about tetrachloroethylene in private well water.
 For more information, please see the contact information at the end of this document.